rkgIITBh/data-structures.github.io/HTML/AmortizedTimeSplaying.md

-## Amortised Time Analysis for Splay Trees
+## Amortised Time Complexity for Splay Trees

 The contents of this blog are a bit mathematical and require a bit of maturity in understanding.
 We have discussed splaying operation in a previous blog.
 In course of discussion we mentioned that